Now servicing Houston TX

-Want to upscale your wedding?.
-We offer a cigar roller for weddings in Dallas and Metroplex.
-Our large inventory of several sizes of cigars for cigar rolling events gives the advantage to choose the best sizes, wrappers and profiles base on your event and invitees.
+Cigar roller for weddings, private events & corporate events at DFW and Houston, TX.
+Want to upscale your wedding?
+We offer a cigar roller for weddings.
+Our extensive inventory of several sizes of cigars for cigar rolling events gives the advantage to choose the best sizes, wrappers and profiles base on your event and invitees.

-DFW cigar roller goal is to simply bring the experience of enjoying a great cigar while learning about the craft and watching a master roller with more than 10 years of experiences rolling premium cigars especially made for your guests.
+DFW cigar rollers goal is to bring the experience of enjoying a great cigar while learning about the craft and watching a master roller with more than 10 years of experiences rolling premium cigars especially made for your guests.

 Custom cigar labels and boxes, a special gift to your invitees to remember those very special moments in life.